joshwaterfall/xomx/README.md

 # XAIO

-XAIO is a python library for eXplainable AI in Oncogenomics.
+XAIO is a python library aiming a providing tools for

+for eXplainable AI in Oncogenomics.

 -----

+## Install

 Recommended installation steps (with conda):
 ```